cmwillett/TheDigitalCookbook/MainDishes/InstantPotCarnitaAndGreenBeans.md

 #### Directions
 1. Wash Green Beans, place in pressure cooker
-2. Partially warm carnitas in the microwave
+2. Partially warm carnitas in the microwave (i just followed the instructions on the package)
 3. Use two forks to break apart meat
 4. Place in pressure cooker
 5. Add 2 cups of water